2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of God

-This is the Spirit of God from the beginning, mentioned in Genesis 1:2.
-This Spirit was "not yet."
+This is the Spirit of God from the beginning, mentioned in Genesis 1:2 brooding above the waters.
+This is also the Spirit of the creator, and was at that point located outside of man.
+This Spirit was "not yet" (John 7:39).
+However, this one is now in us as the Spirit of Christ.

 ### Lord Spirit